-- The Paycheck Protection Program provides small businesses with funds to pay up to eight weeks of payroll costs, including benefits.
+- The Paycheck Protection Program provides small businesses with funds to pay up to 24-weeks of payroll costs, including benefits.
 Funds can also be used to pay interest on mortgages, rent, and utilities.

-- Funds are provided in the form of loans that may be fully forgiven when used for payroll costs, interest on mortgages, rent, and utilities (due to likely high subscription, at least 75% of the forgiven amount must be used for payroll).
-Loan payments will also be deferred for six months.
-No collateral or personal guarantees are required.
-Neither the government nor lenders will charge small businesses any fees.
+- Funds are provided in the form of loans that may be fully forgiven when used for payroll costs, interest on mortgages, rent, and utilities (at least 60% of the forgiven amount must be used for payroll).

 - Forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.

 On June 22, the SBA issued revisions to the Loan Forgiveness Interim Final Rule and SBA Loan Review Procedures Interim Final Rule.
 The guidance clarified the Safe Harbor FTE exemption as it relates to reductions in staff related to mandated closures or social distancing requirements.

 "…borrowers that can certify that they have documented in good faith that their reduction in business activity during the covered period stems directly or indirectly from compliance with such COVID Requirements or Guidance are exempt from any reduction in their forgiveness amount stemming from a reduction in FTE employees during the covered period.
 Such documentation must include copies of applicable COVID Requirements or Guidance for each business location…"